What is satellite broadband?

 While Sky broadband is a broadband service offered by a satellite TV operator, satellite broadband is a very different beast.
 This is internet access delivered via satellite signals, bypassing phone lines and mobile cell towers and relying instead on communication between an orbital relay and a dish on the ground.

-The big plus is that sat broadband is available absolutely anywhere, provided you can mount a dish with a clear view of the sky you’ll be able to get satellite broadband in your area.
+The big plus is that sat broadband is available absolutely anywhere - if you can mount a dish with a clear view of the sky you’ll be able to get satellite broadband in your area.
 That’s potentially a killer feature for anyone living in a location where fixed line and mobile broadband is very slow or not available at all.
 And since it doesn’t use a phone line you don’t need to pay line rental to BT or anyone else!

 What you need to know about satellite broadband